kiba/Writings/atg/chp2_aftermath.md

 "3...2...1....begin."

 His opponents rushed the Jaffa as soon as they began.
-The First Prime grabbed the nearest Tau'ri and made him the victim of a blue on blue attack.
+The First Prime grabbed the nearest Tau'ri, allowing to be punched by another airman.
+He dropped the opponent on the ground, and grabbed another man before dropping him to the ground.

 He soon made quick work of the rest of his sparring partners, almost as if Teal'c was in a martial art movie.
-Finally, with all five airmen scrawling on the ground, Teal'c bowed to the sounds of applause from the spectators.
+Finally, with all five airmen scrawling on the ground, Teal'c bowed.

+Polite applause came.
 By then, the Tau'ri were used to this display of skills from a century old warrior.

 "Anyone would like to try?" he asked the audience.

 Several hands rose.
 Teal'c picked at individuals he hadn't seen recently.
 Several more bouts to go before he would proceed to showing a new kata.

-Two hours had passed and Teal'c was finally done with the class.